Flux Power (NASDAQ:FLUX) Shares Gap Down to $10.43

-Flux Power Holdings, Inc. (NASDAQ:FLUX) gapped down before the market opened on Monday .
+Flux Power Holdings, Inc. (NASDAQ:FLUX)’s share price gapped down before the market opened on Monday .
 The stock had previously closed at $10.43, but opened at $9.64.
-Flux Power shares last traded at $9.51, with a volume of 1,753 shares changing hands.
+Flux Power shares last traded at $9.51, with a volume of 1,753 shares.

-Several equities analysts recently weighed in on the company.
-ValuEngine upgraded Flux Power from a “hold” rating to a “buy” rating in a research report on Wednesday, October 14th.
-Roth Capital restated a “buy” rating and issued a $13.00 price objective on shares of Flux Power in a research report on Monday, October 12th.
+FLUX has been the subject of a number of analyst reports.
+ValuEngine upgraded Flux Power from a “hold” rating to a “buy” rating in a report on Wednesday, October 14th.
+Roth Capital restated a “buy” rating and set a $13.00 target price on shares of Flux Power in a report on Monday, October 12th.

 Flux Power Holdings, Inc, through its subsidiary Flux Power, Inc, designs, develops, and sells rechargeable lithium-ion energy storage systems for electric forklifts, airport ground support equipment (GSE), and other industrial motive applications in the United States.
 It offers battery management system (BMS) that provides cell balancing, monitoring, and error reporting functions for battery systems.